Back

 Summary and Outlook

 “We are looking ahead to a strong second half in which mid-single digit revenue growth is expected to drive continued double-digit growth in diluted earnings per share.
-Based on year-to-date results and visibility, we expect full year 2016 revenue to be at the high end of our guidance range, and we are maintaining our diluted EPS guidance range, inclusive of the special charges incurred in this year’s second quarter.
+Based on year-to-date results and visibility, we expect full year 2016 revenue to be at the high end of our guidance range, and we are maintaining our diluted EPS guidance range, which includes of the special charges incurred in this year’s second quarter.
 We expect our federal government business to grow at a mid-single digit rate, ahead of the low-single digit rate we had originally expected.
 Revenues from commercial clients are expected to grow at a mid-single digit rate for the full year, driven by double-digit growth in the second half.
 A summary of our expectations is as follows:

 • Full year 2016 revenues at the high end of the $1.15 billion to $1.19 billion range, approximately 5 percent ahead of 2015 levels;

-• Diluted EPS at $2.40 to $2.55, or $2.48 at the midpoint, up 24.0 percent from $2.00 in 2015, inclusive of year-to-date special charges;
+• Diluted EPS at $2.40 to $2.55, or $2.48 at the midpoint, up 24.0 percent from $2.00 in 2015, which includes year-to-date special charges;

 • Non-GAAP EPS to be $2.79 to $2.94, which represents year-on-year growth of 8.7 percent at the midpoint;